 Best Time to Go

-Our rafting guide told us that he preferred the early morning rafting trips, especially on the very hot days.
+Our rafting guide told us that he preferred the early morning rafting trips, especially on very hot days.
 Mid-day sun is really hot, even on the water.

 Rafting in Moab with Kids – Our Experience